loomio/loomio-docs/user_manual/src/getting_started/orientation.md

 ![](thread-robotics-roadshow.png#width-80#border-solid)

-On the thread page the thread title is prominent, and you can read the thread content and discussion comments from other members.
+The thread title is prominent, and you can see thread content and comments from other members.

 The thread page includes everything you need to know about the thread;
-* the group, and subgroup, the thread belongs to
+* the group name, and subgroup name, that the thread belongs to
 * category tags applied to the thread
 * author and thread privacy
 * **Seen by** to see who has seen the thread